 So scalp massages are pointless without great nutrients getting into the bloodstream for your roots to absorb!
 It's crucial that you are getting the vitamins and proteins necessary for promoting healthy hair growth.
 If you're unable to eat as healthy as you would like, consider supplementing with hair vitamins.
 I personally take Hairfinity vitamins and they have been a godsend.

 Just as important as it is to feed your body, it's also important to feed your natural hair and scalp!
 What you put on your hair and scalp enters your bloodstream, so it is, in essence, food.
 That's why I only use hair products with good, nontoxic ingredients.
 My current faves are:

 Deep conditioner: Camille Rose Naturals Moroccan Pear Custard

 Monthly protein treatment: Mielle Organics Babassu Mint Conditioner

 Photo by napavalley.edu

 I trim my hair every 3 months on the dot - I know this because I record it in my Hair Journal.
-Now, just because I trim every 3 months doesn't mean that you should - you have to find the right interval for you.
-But once you find it, I strongly suggest sticking to it.
-There are a lot of naturals that suggest "trimming when you need it" -I'm not a huge fan of this mindset for a few reasons: 1) When you are trying to grow out our hair, you tend to avoid trimming - it's just human nature 2) It's difficult to see split ends on curly hair.
-Furthermore, if you trim a little hair off more frequently, you'll end up trimming less in the long run - the longer you wait to trim, the more opportunity split ends have to travel up the hair shaft causing you to trim more hair when you eventually bite the bullet and pull out the shears.
+Now, just because I trim my hair every 3 months doesn't mean that you should - you have to find the right interval for you.
+But once you find it, I strongly suggest making it a hair habit.
+There are a lot of naturals that suggest "trimming when you need it" -I'm not a huge fan of this mindset for a few reasons: 1) When you are trying to grow out our hair, you tend to avoid trimming - it's just human nature 2) It's difficult to see split ends on natural curly hair.
+Furthermore, if you trim a little hair off more frequently, you'll end up trimming less in the long run - the longer you wait to trim, the more opportunity split ends have to travel up the hair shaft causing you to trim more hair when you eventually do bite the bullet and pull out the shears.